 How to Choose the Best Seat on a Flight

 There is no single best seat on a plane, only the best seat for what you want out of the flight.
 Sort out what matters to you most, then pick accordingly.
-Here is how I choose, depending on the trip.
+Here is how to choose, depending on the trip.

 If you want to sleep